huggingface/blog/asr-diarization.md

 # Transcribe Speech and Speaker Diarise on Hugging Face Inference Endpoints

 Whisper is one of the best open source speech recognition models and definitely the one most widely used.
-Hugging Face [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) make it very easy to deploy it out-of-the-box.
-However, if you’d like to couple it with a diarization pipeline to identify speakers or introduce assisted generation for speculative decoding, things may get tricky.
+Hugging Face [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) make it very easy to deploy any Whisper model out of the box.
+However, if you’d like to introduce additional features, like a diarization pipeline to identify speakers, or assisted generation for speculative decoding, things get trickier.
+The reason is that you need to combine Whisper with additional models, while still exposing a single API endpoint.

-In this blog, we’ll explore how to deploy the Automatic Speech Recogniton (ASR) and Diarization pipeline on Inference Endpoints.
-We’ll focus on how to do so using a [custom inference handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
-The implementation of the pipeline is inspired by the famous [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper#insanely-fast-whisper) and uses a [Pyannote](https://github.com/pyannote/pyannote-audio) model for diarization.
-For those ready to go all the way, we provide a containerized model server that can be deployed anywhere.
+We'll solve this challenge using a [custom inference handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler), which will implement the Automatic Speech Recogniton (ASR) and Diarization pipeline on Inference Endpoints, as well as supporting speculative decoding.
+The implementation of the diarization pipeline is inspired by the famous [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper#insanely-fast-whisper), and it uses a [Pyannote](https://github.com/pyannote/pyannote-audio) model for diarization.
+For those ready to go all the way, we'll also provide a containerized model server that can be deployed anywhere.

 This will also be a demonstration of how flexible Inference Endpoints are and that you can host pretty much anything there.
 Here is the code to follow along:

 - [A custom ASR and Diarization handler](https://huggingface.co/sergeipetrov/asrdiarization-handler-default/blob/main/handler.py) - this handler works on Inference Endpoints as-is.
 - [A standalone platform-agnostic model server](https://github.com/plaggy/fast-whisper-server/tree/main/model-server) - this is a container that you can deploy anywhere - including Inference Endpoints!
 This is also a good fit if you’d like to do something very custom.

-**_Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/) SDPA supports Flash Attention 2 out-of-the-box so you don’t need to install and pass it explicitly._**
+**_Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/), SDPA supports Flash Attention 2 out-of-the-box, so we'll use that version for faster inference._**

-### The main modules
+## The main modules

-Below is a high-level schema of what the endpoint looks like under the hood:
+This is a high-level diagram of what the endpoint looks like under the hood:

 ![pipeline_schema](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/asr-diarization/pipeline_schema.png)

 The implementation of ASR and diarization pipelines is modularized to cater to a wider range of use cases - the diarization pipeline operates on top of ASR outputs, and you can use only the ASR part if diarization is not needed.
-For diarization, we propose using the [Pyannote model](https://huggingface.co/pyannote/speaker-diarization-3.1), which is a current open source SOTA.
+For diarization, we propose using the [Pyannote model](https://huggingface.co/pyannote/speaker-diarization-3.1), currently a SOTA open source implementation.

-We’ll add speculative decoding as a way to speed up inference.
-The speedup is achieved by using a smaller and faster model to do expensive auto-regressive generation.
-Learn more about how it works with Whisper specifically in [this](https://huggingface.co/blog/whisper-speculative-decoding) great blog post.
+We’ll also add speculative decoding as a way to speed up inference.
+The speedup is achieved by using a smaller and faster model to suggest generations that are validated by the larger model.
+Learn more about how it works with Whisper specifically in [this great blog post](https://huggingface.co/blog/whisper-speculative-decoding).

 Speculative decoding comes with restrictions:

 - at least the decoder part of an assistant model should be the same as that of the main model
 - the batch size much be 1

-Make sure to take the above into account: at some point you wouldn’t want to trade a larger batch for an assistant model.
-A great choice for an assistant model for Whisper is a corresponding [distilled version](https://huggingface.co/distil-whisper).
+Make sure to take the above into account.
+Depending on your production use case, supporting larger batches can be faster than speculative decoding.

+If you do use an assistant model, a great choice for Whisper is a [distilled version](https://huggingface.co/distil-whisper).

-### Set up your own
+## Set up your own endpoint

 The easiest way to start is to clone the [custom handler](https://huggingface.co/sergeipetrov/asrdiarization-handler/blob/main/handler.py) repository using the [repo duplicator](https://huggingface.co/spaces/huggingface-projects/repo_duplicator).